EvilKanoa/CIS2520/assignments/assign3/README.md

 ***********
 Compilation
 ***********
 Use `make` or `make program` to compile the main application.
 It will create an executable in the `bin/` directory called `program`.
-This executable can be ran with a single argument which points to an input data file.
+This executable can be ran using it's name followed by either `preserve` (for non-addition mode of the program) or `random` (for random arrival time addition) then an argument which points to an input data file.

 Use `make test` to compile the tests for this program.
 It will create an executable in the `bin/` directory called `test` which can then be ran without any arguments to run the triage program on the sample data in the assets folder.